arista-channel/acws/docs/b_wireless/b01_lab.md

     ![Campus Studio](./assets/images/b01/wifi/07_wifi.png)

 11. Now, in the menu options at the top of the page, look at the `Radios` menu option.
 Is the 5 GHz radio :fontawesome-regular-thumbs-up: (Up) and 2.4 GHz radio :fontawesome-regular-thumbs-down: (down)?

-It may take a minute or two for the radio to become active.
+    ???+ warning "It may take a minute or two for the radio to become active."

     ![Campus Studio](./assets/images/b01/wifi/08_wifi.png)

 12. Next, go ahead and connect your phone to the SSID (PSK is `Wireless!123`).
 Navigate to the `Clients` menu at the top of the screen and you should see your device.

     ![Campus Studio](./assets/images/b01/wifi/09_wifi.png)

+13. Also take a look

 !!! tip "🎉 CONGRATS!
 You have completed this lab! 🎉"